yujiri8/yujiri.xyz/reviews/mass_effect.md

 * In Mass Effect Andromeda, they go as far as having enemies literally labeled "Anarchist".
 Thank god, they're not actual Anarchists, just pirates.

-This is much less important, but I also accuse the first three games of misogyny.
+I also accuse the first three games of misogyny.
 Of *most* of the alien races, you actually never see a single female across three games.
 The Asari don't make up for this, and aren't the right way to make up for it anyway (they're a canonically all-female race with a culture closely based on human ideas of femininity).
 As a more minor point, in Mass Effect 1 all three of the women in your squad are recruited after saving their lives (albeit only one of them is a true damsel in distress situation).
 This is true of none of the men.
 Andromeda completely does away with sexism, but at the cost of doubling down on the statism (see above).

 Let me also make the case that all four games are heavily *racist*.
 There are a few facets to this: